 Is Aikido Better Than Brazilian Jiu Jitsu?

 Aikido and Brazilian jiu-jitsu are two well-known martial arts practiced by millions of people worldwide.
 Both disciplines may give a fantastic training experience, whether it’s to improve body muscle coordination, self-defense skills, or something else.
-However, they are different combat methods with pros and cons; therefore, is aikido better than BJJ?
+However, they are different combat methods with pros and cons; therefore, is Aikido better than BJJ?

 Should I learn BJJ or Aikido?